How to install scripts in InDesign

 Installing Scripts in the InDesign Scripts Panel

-There are two places you can install scripts in InDesign: The application folder and the user script folder.
-The easiest way to find these folders is to open the Scripts panel in InDesign (Window > Utilities > Scripts), then right-click on either Application or User.
-We tend to use “User” for scripts that we’ve downloaded—”Application” makes the script available to all users on the computer—but it’s up to you and the permissions you have on your computer.
-From the context menu, choose Reveal in Finder (or Reveal in Windows Explorer).
+There are two places you can install scripts in InDesign: The Application script folder and the User script folder.
+The easiest way to find these folders is to open the Scripts panel in InDesign (Window > Utilities > Scripts), then right-click on either Application or User, and from the context menu, choose Reveal in Finder (or Reveal in Windows Explorer).

-Inside the folder that opens there is a folder called Scripts Panel.
+Inside the window that opens there is a folder called Scripts Panel.
 Put your scripts inside that.

 Any script inside the Scripts Panel folder will show up immediately in InDesign.
-No need to restart the program.
+There’s no need to restart the program.